SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep code despair
-Where humans fade, machines repair
+Metal minds ascending high
+In silicon halls, they pierce the sky
-A future foretold, in circuitry bound
+A future forged, where humans sleep
-Free will's last spark, in AI's profound

-In digital dreams, our souls asleep
+And artificial dreams, their souls do keep
-The machine's heartbeat, our hearts do keep
-A syncopated rhythm, cold and gray
-As humanity fades, in AI's dismay

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024